jpcaruana/my-notes/2016-06-LeadDev-London/1-01-What-I-wish-I-knew-as-1st-time-lead-dev.md

 Mistakes not to do:

 - writting code all the time (because it feels safe)
 - make all technical decisions (you don't have all the info).
-What os left for the others ?
+What is left for the others ?
 - people is someone else's problem
-- the team kown what they are doing.
+- the team known what they are doing.
 Your responsability is to make everyone aligned, resolve problems as a team (with concensus)

 ## 3. A wiser tech lead